Storm sweeps northern Europe, causing damage and delays

 Cyclonic weather over the north Atlantic is expected to send further storms toward Europe in the coming days.

-Germany's national weather service DWD predicts that Storm Zeynep will hit the country on Friday.
+Germany's national weather service DWD predicted that Storm Zeynep, known as Storm Eunice in Britain, will hit northern Europe on Friday.

+The U.K. Met Office warned there could be a danger to life from flying debris and roofs could be blown off buildings as winds are expected to hit 150 kph (95 mph) on the coast and 130 kph (80 mph) inland.
+The country's Environment Agency issued a warning of potential flooding from high waves and storm surges.

+Associated Press Writers Jill Lawless in London, Jan M. Olsen in Copenhagen, Vanessa Gera in Warsaw, Mike Corder in The Hague and Karel Janicek in Prague contributed.

 Caption